 While most people will choose to stick with tradition for Christmas dinner, there are no rules about what you have to serve during the holidays.
-For a celebratory meal that's a little different, consider a Christmas steak.
+For a celebratory meal that's a little different, consider a Christmas steak or perhaps seafood.

 The star of this menu is—obviously—a perfectly seared chop, but like any good holiday meal, sides are equally important.
 Find accompaniments that'll pair wonderfully with your meaty entree, from soups and salads to the all-important potato sides.
-Since this is also the... season of indulgences, scrumptious desserts and a couple cocktails are a must as well.
+Since this is also the season of indulgences, scrumptious desserts, and a couple of cocktails are a must as well.

 01 of 15

 Steak is the featured entree for this menu and it's often best to keep the recipe simple.
 The key to making your dinner special is to choose a great cut, so you have an excuse to splurge on a prime filet mignon, rib-eye, or T-bone.

 Contrary to popular belief, cooking a steakhouse-style steak doesn't require a grill, either.
 It can be done in your kitchen, seared on the stovetop and finished in the oven.
 It's easier than you may think— especially with a few helpful tips and a meat thermometer.

 02 of 15

 While your steak will be delicious unadorned, you may want to offer guests a seasonal topping and this garlic-sage butter is absolutely perfect for the occasion.
 It's easy to make, requires no cooking, and is sure to be a hit with everyone at the table.

 Starting any steak dinner off with a side of greens is a great way to go.
 For this special occasion, go with an upgraded bistro salad with warm goat cheese croutes.
 It's a French classic and the fried cheese is coated with panko, serving as a nice contrast to the dressed lettuce.